 The first dilution you will come to lament is Departed Founder Dilution.
 I’ve never met a founder who had a co-founder quit in the first 24 months who felt the post-split equity split was fair.
 So to mitigate the unintended impacts here, I strongly recommend using the Founder Commitment Test.
 It won’t eliminate these issues, but it will at least align you on them.
 More here:

-The next dilution you hopefully won’t lament, but may, is Equity Financing (i.e., Angel and VC Dilution).
+The next dilution you hopefully won’t lament, but may, is shares you give away before any material equity financing.
 There are a lot of scams and rip-offs in the pre-seed stage, and we’ll have to hold those for another post.
 My simple tip here though is whatever you do, think twice about a third-tier accelerator that wants a lot of equity.
 I’ve never seen a successful founder that gave 5%-7% to a third-tier accelerator that said it was worth it down the road.
+Also be careful about anyone asking for material equity not committing to really doing significant work.
+These you’ll all regret.
+Also, have fewer, better advisors.

 On VC financing, here are my 3 suggestions (and 1 framework) on how to think about Dilution: